talmeym/regurgitator-extensions-web/README.md

 # regurgitator-extensions-web

-Regurgitator is a simple extendable processing engine, ideal for regurgitating canned or clever response to incoming requests.
-This component provides extensions enabling use of the [core framework](https://github.com/talmeym/regurgitator-core) in web applications.
+regurgitator is a modular, light-weight, extendable java-based processing framework designed to 'regurgitate' canned or clever responses to incoming requests; useful for mocking or prototyping services.

+start your reading here: [regurgitator-all](http://github.com/talmeym/regurgitator-all#regurgitator)